yanei11/sheep_ast/README.md

 # Getting Started

-Please see the INSTALL.md for the installation.
+Please see the [INSTALL.md](https://github.com/yanei11/sheep_ast/blob/master/INSTALL.md) for the installation.
 sheep_ast supports [AppImage](https://appimage.org/) format as All in one package.
-You can download it and execute for just using sheep_ast.
+You can download it and execute it for just using sheep_ast.
-(Actually, the AppImage is just executing bin/run-sheep-ast file)
+(The AppImage is just executing bin/run-sheep-ast file)

 Example usage document is listed below Resources section.
 For further usage, you can try to clone this repository and `rake unit`, `rake bin` command may help you to try and see basic example.